 Conception of puppets Gisèle Vienne

-Creation of puppets Raphaël Rubbens, Dorothéa Vienne-Pollak and Gisèle Vienne in collaboration with Théâtre National de Bretagne
+Creation of puppets Raphaël Rubbens, Dorothéa Vienne-Pollak & Gisèle Vienne in collaboration with Théâtre National de Bretagne

 Stage set production Nanterre-Amandiers CDN

-Set and accessories Gisèle Vienne, Camille Queval and Guillaume Dumont
+Set and accessories Gisèle Vienne, Camille Queval & Guillaume Dumont

 Wig and make-up artist Mélanie Gerbeaux